tivonahaug/ic1-challenge/README.md

 1. **Flight Summary**

-   Write a function that accepts a flight segment and prints a one-line summary of that flight.
+   Write a function that accepts a flight segment array and prints a one-line summary of that flight.
 The summary should include any origin, destination, and layover airports separated by an arrow (->), total flight time, and a list of flight numbers.
    For example, for a flight with one layover in SLC:

    ```